Child arrangements and help from Mckenzie friend 30 years of experience

 An application should be made to the court most local to the child who will be subject to the application.
 For example, for a child residing in the Warwickshire area, the local court would be Coventry.

-A child arrangements order sets out who the child should live with and/or spend time with.
-However, there are two other types of order the Court can make which sometimes get confused with a child arrangements order.
-These are a prohibited steps order and specific issue order.
+A child arrangement order sets out who the child should live with and/or spend time with.
+However, there are two other types of order the Court can make, which sometimes get confused with a child arrangements order.
+These are a prohibited steps order and a specific issue order.

 This is very specific and depends entirely on your situation.
 If you think you may need an order because another person with parental responsibility intends to do something against your wishes, you should seek specialist advice as soon as possible.

 If an order is made without giving you notice, you will need to apply to the court to vary or discharge it.
-If an application is made on notice to you, you will have the opportunity of opposing this at a hearing.
+If an application is made on notice to you, you will have the opportunity to oppose this at a hearing.

 I don't want my child's surname